 The data indicated on the plans and in these specifications is as exact as could be secured, but its absolute accuracy is not guaranteed.
 Exact locations, distances, levels, and other conditions will be governed by unforeseen obstacles in the field.

 The Contractor shall use the plans and these specifications for guidance, and secure the Engineer’s approval for all changes of location or scope of work.
-The Engineer should be consulted regarding the exact locations of pull boxes, poles and cabinets for the traffic signal system.
+The Engineer should be consulted regarding the exact locations of pull boxes, vaults, poles and cabinets for the traffic signal system.

 Once the Contractor commences work on the Project, the Contractor shall provide all maintenance for existing traffic signal facilities that are to be modified or replaced, except that the City will pay for power.
 The Contractor shall provide the above maintenance until the City gives written notice that the City accepts signals back for maintenance at the end of the Project.
 The above maintenance does not include any prior damage such as burned out signal displays, non-operative detection, or other malfunctioning equipment.
 The Contractor shall provide written documentation of all non-functioning and malfunctioning traffic signal equipment before commencing work on the project.
 This malfunctioning equipment shall be inspected by both the Contractor and the Engineer, or Engineer’s Designee, prior to the commencement of work.
 In the event that the Engineer does not receive written notice and the Contractor begins work on the project, this will suffice as evidence that all equipment is functional and operational.
 If any traffic signal equipment fails or malfunctions during the course of the Project, the Contractor shall repair or replace traffic signal facilities as necessary to provide a fully functioning system before final acceptance for maintenance by the City.
 For traffic signals, repair work by qualified electricians shall commence within one hour of notification via the Contractor’s 24-hour emergency response phone number, at which time the Contractor will have two hours to correct the noted violation.
 The City will program for the Traffic Signal Controller and the Malfunction Management Unit (MMU).